bwburnsides/BW8cpu/dev-log/001-initial-planning.md

 # 001 Initial Planning

+**Note**: This document is not currently fully up to date with my plans.
+They have developed beyond what is described here.
+A more full picture can be found [here](001-initial-planning2.md), though that document is also not up to snuff.
+Eventually these documents will be merged here.

 At the risk of getting ahead of myself, I've started to think about the concrete differences I'd like to see between my own build and the SAP-1, which is Ben Eater's initial build.
 Of course, there is a lot I don't know, so this list is likely not all-inclusive, and also might be ill-formed due to misconceptions of core ideas.
 However, here are the core components I expect to see in my build.

 ## Components